 Leaving the Nest

-Students will gain skills needed for life after SUNY Broome whether it is transferring or graduating.
-Some activities would include financial competency (budgeting, applying for loans and/or financial aid, file taxes etc.), resume writing and cover letter writing, mock interviews, assistance in applying to colleges, assistance in applying for jobs/internships, attending a job fair.
+Students will gain skills needed for life after SUNY Broome, whether it is transferring or graduating.
+Some activities would include financial competency (budgeting, applying for loans and/or financial aid, file taxes, etc.), resume writing and cover letter writing, mock interviews, assistance in applying to colleges, assistance in applying for jobs/internships, and attending a job fair.

 Joining the Nest

 This category is intended engage students with our campus community.
-Whether you have been at SUNY Broome for a few semesters or you are a first year student getting to know SUNY Broome is paramount to your success.
+Whether you have been at SUNY Broome for a few semesters or you are a first year student getting to know SUNY Broome, being engaged in activities is paramount to your success.
 Participants will learn how to get around the physical campus as well as the electronic face of the university.
 Some activities would include participating in a tour of campus, attending information sessions for how to register for classes, and exploring majors/careers.
-Additionally, students should learn how to work more efficiently, gain study habits, and note-taking skills.
+Additionally, students should learn how to work more efficiently, and gain study habits and note-taking skills.

 Social Butterfly is very broad in terms name but very simple in practice.
 This is a category in which students would just be interacting and “making connections” with other people.
-While events may be fun, e.g. Dances, Basketball Games and Picnics, many of these events will include talking with other people in a purposeful manner, then it is considered a social butterfly event.
+While events may be fun (e.g. dances, basketball games and picnics), many of these events will include talking with other people in a purposeful manner, and therefore considered a social butterfly event.
 The most significant example would be a networking event.

 Giving Back to the Nest

 The definition of service learning is incorporating community service with meaningful reflection intended to enrich the learning experience.
-If you attend a Giving Back to the Hive event you will be both giving back to the community or SUNY Broome in a meaningful way.
+If you attend a Giving Back to the Nest event, you will be giving back to both the community or SUNY Broome in a meaningful way.

 If you attend a Well-Beeing event, you will learn about mental, physical, and/or emotional health.
-You may be participating in a group yoga practice,a 5K or have discussions about sex-ededucation.
+You may be participating in a group yoga practice, a 5K or have discussions about sex-education.